lreimer/raspi-swarm-box/README.md

 docker swarm init --advertise-addr 172.19.181.254:2377 --listen-addr 172.19.181.254:2377
 ```

-Then on each of the Zero nodes, login via SSH and issue the command that the previous command echoed _(the token will vary)_, e.g.
+Then on each of the Zero nodes, login via SSH and issue the command that the previous command echoed _(the token will vary!!!)_, e.g.
 ```
 docker swarm join --token SWMTKN-1-6cx6yq79x459o28kwaipsta7y149o2j6p2g0sxjodil249v0o8-daye1lc9blrh2ba2ojxr6k82v 172.19.181.254:2377
 ```